Can you remember a period when people considered email marketing to be innovative? In fact, the situation has changed drastically.

 What About the Learning Curve?

-- Free trials: Test before committing your budget
+- Free trials: Test before you commit your budget.

-- Low-risk starting points: Begin with tasks you can easily override if needed
+- Low-risk entry points: Start with tasks that can easily be overridden if required.

 The real challenge?
 Letting go of control.
-Many small business owners want to manage every marketing detail personally.
-Start with low-stakes automation like social media scheduling, then gradually expand as you see results.
+Many small business owners want to personally handle every detail of their marketing.
+Begin with low-stakes automation, such as scheduling social media posts, and gradually increase as you witness results.

 Measuring Success with AI Marketing Tools